Charges via the Affine Grassmannian: Introduction

 Our goal is to ``charge'' MV cycles so that they enumerate the KL polynomials.
 We achieve this by looking at a family of cocharacters $\eta(t)$ going from the MV region to the KL region and recording how the hyperbolic localization changes along the way.

 We find that the hyperbolic localization only changes when we cross a wall of the form

 where $\alpha^\vee$ is a positive real root of the affine root system of $G^\vee$.
-If $\eta$ is a singular cocharacter lying on a wall $H_{\alpha^\vee}$, the connected components of the $\eta$-fixed points are isomorphic to $\bbP^1(\bbC)$.
+If $\eta$ is a singular cocharacter lying on a wall $H_{\alpha^\vee}$, each connected component of the $\eta$-fixed points is isomorphic either to a point or to $\bbP^1(\bbC)$.
 Understanding how $\HL$ changes between the two sides of the wall can be reduced to a problem on the projective line, which is easy to solve as there are only two simple equivariant perverse sheaves on $\bbP^1(\bbC)$.
-We obtain that if $\eta_1$ and $\eta_2$ are on opposite sides of a wall $H_{\alpha^\vee}$, for any $\affT$-fixed point $\mu$ the graded dimensions of the $\HL$ functors vary as follows:
+We denote by $<$ the Bruhat order on weights.